ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 {: #smart-data-lake-5}
 {: step}

 In this section, you will use the {{site.data.keyword.sqlquery_short}} client within a Jupyter Notebook.
 This re-uses the data stored on {{site.data.keyword.cos_short}} in a data analysis tool.
-The combination also creates datasets that are automatically stored in {{site.data.keyword.cos_short}} that can then be used with {{site.data.keyword.dynamdashbemb_notm}}.
+The combination also creates datasets that are automatically stored in {{site.data.keyword.cos_short}} that can then be accessed by applications and tools serving line of business users.

 1. Create a new Jupyter Notebook in {{site.data.keyword.DSX}}.
     - Access the **data-lake-studio** {{site.data.keyword.DSX}} service instance from your [Resource List](https://{DomainName}/resources).